 Shew....what can I say but grin from ear to ear.
 The trail leaves from the main parking area and after circling the dam, heads of into the hills and winds its way through a mixture of Paarlberg granite formations, stumps, switchbacks till blue in the face, a cave and endless single track.
 Two routes are available to choose from and both named after the local wines.
 Chardonnay - 14km and the Shiraz Route – 21km with the option of extending into the Paarl Nature Reserve.
 The great thing about this Estate, is that 95% of the trail is AWESOME single track.

-We decide to extend into the reserve and this made for a longer trip, exhausting but enjoyable.
+We decided to extend into the reserve and this made for a longer trip, exhausting but enjoyable.
 On entering the Estate we took the Shiraz (extension from the Chardonnay) and all down hill.
-The switchbacks were never ending and the trail offered some interesting surpises in form of narrow passages through granite boulders with rutted away underground, over hanging trees (whatch that head) and undulating single track.
+The switchbacks were never ending and the trail offered some interesting surprises in form of narrow passages through granite boulders with rutted away underground, over hanging trees (watch that head) and undulating single track.
 Awesome stuff and a mountain bikers dream !!